JuaniLlaberia/spanish-fake-news-classifier/README.md

 The objective of this repository is to research and implement a robust classification system to distinguish between **real** and **fake** news articles written in Spanish.

-The core architecture leverages a Transformer model—specifically `bert-base-spanish-wwm-uncased`—which has been pre-trained on a massive Spanish corpus.
+The core architecture leverages a Transformer model-specifically `bert-base-spanish-wwm-uncased`-which has been pre-trained on a massive Spanish corpus.
 We employ a **Sequential Fine-Tuning** strategy to adapt this model to the specific domain of long-form news articles, overcoming data scarcity and length variation issues.

 > **Important:**
 > The actual model has not been uploaded to the repository as it's too heavy.
 You can find it in [HuggingFace](https://huggingface.co/Juanillaberia/spanish-fake-news-classifier).